TrailingStop/TT-Miner-beta/README.md

 the command line for kylacoin mining would then look like this:<br/>
 ### TT-Miner -d 4 -a FLEX -P ssl:\/\/KYLA-Wallet.WORKER:PASSWORD@eu.mpool.live:6486

+Per default TT uses all but 2 cores to make sure the sdystem stays responsive.
+If you wish to add more cores you can use the -t commandline option.
+If you want to use 16 core please this command line:
+### TT-Miner -d 4 -t 16 -a FLEX -P ssl:\/\/KYLA-Wallet.WORKER:PASSWORD@eu.mpool.live:6486

+To run the FLEX algo you need at least a SKYLAKE CPU - or better.
+Unforunatley I could not run a test on hive since I do not have a CPU that is SKYLAKE class.

 Please note that this beta is not well tested - let me know if you have any issues.